eth_chainld - TRON

 Empty array response: Often indicates that permission to access accounts hasn’t been granted yet (common with MetaMask).

-Unsupported client: Some providers may not implement eth_accounts
+Unsupported client: Some providers may not implement

-correctly under the eth_accounts RPC Ethereum
+correctly under theeth_accounts RPC Ethereum

 standard.